2600hz/kazoo/applications/skel/doc/README.md

 #### One App Instance per message

-When you have mutliple application instances running on different servers and you want only one instance to process any given message, creating a shared listener will utilize the round-robin funtionality of the AMQP queue.
+When you have multiple application instances running on different servers and you want only one instance to process any given message, creating a shared listener will utilize the round-robin functionality of the AMQP queue.
 Setup is easy:

     {'queue_name', <<"some_predefined_queue_name">>}
     ,{'queue_options', [{'exclusive', 'false'}]}